mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

    4 = Item D
    5 = Item E

 What this does is create a bunch of static variables, each with ascending-ordered numerical digits.
 You will notice we used the evaluation brackets around the variable counter, %x.
 This allows mIRC to evaluate the variable, and attach it to the static portion of %array..
-Basically, during run-time, whatever the %x variable’s value is will be automatically appended to %array..
+Basically, during run-time, whatever the %x variable's value is will be automatically appended to %array..

 .. note:: If you have multiple dynamic variable to add together, you need to add another pair of $+ [ … ] for each element: